Helen Fielding

 In a 2004 poll for the BBC, Fielding was named the 29th most influential person in British culture.
 In December 2016, the BBC's Woman's Hour included Bridget Jones as one of the seven women who had most influenced British female culture over the last seven decades.
+Bridget was the only fictional woman included.

 Biography

 Fielding grew up in Morley, West Yorkshire, a textile town on the outskirts of Leeds in the north of England.
-Her father was managing director of a textile factory, next door to the family home, that produced cloth for miners’ donkey jackets.
-He died in 1982 and her mother, Nellie, remained in Yorkshire, passing away in September 2021.
+Her father was managing director of a textile factory, next door to the family home, that produced cloth for miners' donkey jackets.
+He died in 1982 and her mother, Nellie, remained in Yorkshire, dying in 2021.

-Fielding attended Wakefield Girls' High School, one of the Grammar Schools in the Wakefield Grammar School Foundation.
-She has three siblings, Jane, David and Richard.
+Fielding attended Wakefield Girls' High School, one of the grammar schools in the Wakefield Grammar School Foundation.
+She has three siblings.

-Fielding studied English at St Anne's College, Oxford and was part of the Oxford revue at the 1978 Edinburgh Festival, forming a continuing friendship with a group of comic performers and writers including Richard Curtis and Rowan Atkinson.
+Fielding read English at St Anne's College, Oxford and was part of the Oxford revue at the 1978 Edinburgh Festival.

 Fielding began work at the BBC in 1979 as a regional researcher on the news magazine Nationwide.
-She progressed to working as a production manager on various children’s and light entertainment shows.
-In 1985 Fielding produced a live satellite broadcast from a refugee camp in Eastern Sudan for the launch of Comic Relief.
+She progressed to working as a production manager and director on various entertainment shows.
+In 1985, Fielding produced and directed a live satellite broadcast from a refugee camp in Eastern Sudan for the launch of Comic Relief.
 She also wrote and produced documentaries in Africa for the first two Comic Relief fundraising broadcasts.
-In 1989 she was a researcher for an edition of the Thames TV This Week series "Where Hunger is a Weapon" about the Southern Sudan rebel war.
+In 1989, she was a researcher for an edition of the Thames TV This Week series "Where Hunger is a Weapon" about the Southern Sudan rebel war.
 These experiences formed the basis for her debut novel, Cause Celeb.

-From 1990 – 1999 she worked as a journalist and columnist on several national newspapers, including The Sunday Times, The Independent and The Telegraph.
+From 1990 to 1999, she worked as a journalist and columnist on several national newspapers, including The Sunday Times, The Independent and The Telegraph.
 Her best-known work, Bridget Jones's Diary, began its life as an unattributed column in The Independent in 1995.
-The success of the column led to four novels and three film adaptations.
-Fielding was part of the scriptwriting team for all three.
+The success of the column led to four novels and four film adaptations.
+Fielding was part of the screenwriting team for all four.